Simblissity home > G.E.T.

 Flagging & Improvised Cairn, Black Range NM

 A common method of marking trees on Forest Service trails is a pair of rectangles, one atop the other, cut from the tree's outer bark.
-The upper cut is smaller than the lower, so that the mark resembles an upside-down exclamation point.
-Older marks tend to become less conspicuous as the tree heals over, but any evidence of these marks is a sure sign that you're on trail.
+The upper cut is smaller than the lower, so that the mark resembles a lower case letter "i.".
+Older marks tend to become less conspicuous as the tree heals over, but any evidence of these "i-blazes" is a sure sign that you're on trail.
 Whether or not it's the right trail is, again, a matter resolveable through guidebook and map.

 The Arizona Trail and Continental Divide Trail each have their own blazing conventions and emblems.
 Look for such blazes on the portions of the G.E.T. that use these trails.